stuarteberg/graph-tool/doc/quickstart.rst

-   Note that it would be much faster just to use the :func:`~graph_tool.generation.price_network` function, which is implemented in C++, as opposed to the script below which is in pure python.
+   Note that it would be much faster just to use the :func:`~graph_tool.generation.price_network` function, which is implemented in C++, as opposed to the script below which is in pure Python.
 The code below is merely a demonstration on how to use the library.

 .. literalinclude:: price.py